RayhanWKapadia/CS248/Project 5/README.md

 This program uses an array of objects as well as a linked list.
 THe purpose of this program is to read in a file and simulate a restuarants that has a queue.
 A queue is used to enqueue an dequeue customers.
+Use the main to run the program!